 Color run, or dye “bleed” as it is sometimes called, can occur for many reasons.
 Typically, the migration of unstable synthetic dyes color run, can be the result of poor application of the dye, aggressive washing, non-fixation of the dye, harsh cleaning chemicals that contain bleach or pigments applied after weaving.
 Color run can generally be removed, but there are factors that make the process challenging.

-Procedures for removing rug & carpet color run are generally proprietary, often shrouded in mystery and folklore by the trade.
-They are fairly simple processes, that use reducing agents or oxidizers.
-These procedures can be effective but success depends substantially on the experience and skill of the person doing the work.
+Procedures for removing rug and carpet color bleeding are generally proprietary, often shrouded in mystery and folklore by the trade.
+The reality is that the process is fairly simple.
+Usually using reducing agents or oxidizers are used to correct the dye.

 A second category of processes employs an oxidizer, typically sodium hypochlorite or related compounds.
 These are also referred to as bleach wash, luster wash and antique wash.
 At low strength they can remove stains and certain types of color run.
-They can also be sued tp create artificial luster in wool, soften color, and alter the “hand” of the fabric.
+They can also be sued to create artificial luster in wool, soften color, and alter the “hand” of the fabric.